ElimsV/ESP8266/DS18B20/WebServer/README.md

     how long the system has being operating.
 The page is set refreshing every 5 seconds automatically.
 You can modify it if you like.

 That is almost all about it.
 Burn the sketch and give it a try!

+#What could be done in future
+1. If you would like to make a diagram of all the received data you may wanna have a look at this: http://www.instructables.com/id/Send-sensor-data-DHT11-BMP180-to-ThingSpeak-with-a/?ALLSTEPS (the step 4 part in below)
+2. In both this case and the WebClient case, only one simple number is received at a time, while in practice we are more likely to deal with unsealing packages.
+Could look into some protocals and code something out!